sernar-m/beamforces/README.md

 # beamforces
-Small programm that calculates forces on a beam
+Small UI that calculates forces on a beam and displays it accordingly

 The programm is really not that long so its almost self explainatory.
 I will try to add and improve it though as its a very basic yet important calculation.